Die Casting Production Manager

-- Demonstrate equipment operations and work and safety procedures to new employees or assign employees to experienced workers for training.
+- Demonstrate equipment operations, work and safety procedures to new employees or assign employees to experienced workers for training.

-- Observe work and other indicators to ensure that operators conform to production or processing standards.
+- Monitor work and other indicators to ensure that operators comply with production or processing standards.

-(In addition to the above listed duties and responsibilities, the Manufacturing Supervisor may have departmental specific duties and responsibilities as noted):
+DEPARTMENTAL SPECIFIC DUTIES AND RESPONSIBILITIES: (In addition to the above listed duties and responsibilities, the Manufacturing Supervisor may have departmental specific duties and responsibilities as noted)

-- Initiate changes in casting cycle times, lubrication of dies, preheating of dies, and process parameters to ensure the quality of the castings produced.
+- Make adjustments to casting cycle times, dies lubrication, preheating of dies, and/or process parameters to ensure the quality of the castings produced.
 Assist in troubleshooting departmental machinery as needed.

 - Analyze, organize, and plan production to meet customer needs.

-- Ensure accurate and complete timekeeping in a timely manner.
+- Ensure accurate and timely completion of timekeeping tasks.

 - Lead and participate in continuous improvement projects, Gemba walks, 6S audits, and layered process audits within the department.

-- Work cross-functionally with other departments to resolve and improve production-related needs.
+- Collaborate with other departments to resolve production-related issues and drive improvements.

-- Document training events within the department and ensure implementation.
+- Document training events within the department and ensure effective implementation.

-- Bachelor's Degree (BA) from a four-year college or university, or three to five years of related experience and/or training, or equivalent combination of education and experience in HPDC (zinc, aluminum, and/or equivalent).
-High-pressure aluminum die casting experience is preferred, but we will consider other types of die casting.
+- Bachelor's Degree (BA) from a four-year college or university, or three to five years of related experience and/or training, or an equivalent combination of education and HPDC (High-Pressure Die Casting) experience (preferably in zinc or aluminum).

 - Three to five years' experience in troubleshooting HPDC machinery.

-- Three to five years’ experience in quality control within a die casting environment.
-Ability to identify rejects and identify root cause to prevent recurrence.
+- Three to five years' experience in quality control within a die casting environment, with the ability to identify rejects and determine root causes to prevent recurrence.

 - Three to five years' experience using MRP/ERP software, spreadsheet software, and word processing software.

-- Experience reading and interpreting documents such as safety rules, operating and maintenance instructions, and procedure manuals; writing routine reports and correspondence; and speaking effectively before groups of customers or employees of the organization.
+- Experience in reading and interpreting documents such as safety rules, operating and maintenance instructions, and procedure manuals; writing routine reports and correspondence; and speaking effectively in front of groups.

-- Experience solving practical problems and dealing with a variety of concrete variables in situations where only limited standardization exists; ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.
+- Ability to solve practical problems and deal with a variety of concrete variables in situations with limited standardization; ability to interpret instructions in various formats (written, oral, diagram, or schedule form).